aredondocharro/ClothingStore/README.md

 - **Identity** depends on an outbound **port** (e.g., `MailerPort`) to send emails without knowing the delivery details.
 - An **infrastructure adapter** provides the concrete implementation and delegates to **Notification**’s email sending use case.
-- This keeps Identity’s **domain & application** layers pure and swappable (HTTP client, message bus, or direct in‑process call in the future).
+- This keeps Identity’s **domain & application** layers pure and swappable (HTTP client, message bus, or direct in-process call in the future).

 ### Layering & Hexagonal Ports